dlira2/Nutanix-check-alarm-for-icinga-nagios/README.md

 Nutanix can be in the WARNING and CRITICAL state at the same time.
 That is why the script must be executed with the variable "--atype" to indicate that alarms of the CRITICAL or WARNING type are being searched.
 At the NAGIOS level it is recommended to generate 2 revisions for CRITICAL and WARNING alarms.

+NOTE : When the administrator of the platform presses "resolve" the alarm, it will disappear in the output of the script.

 Requirements:

 python 3.6 or higher